activist-org/activist/STYLEGUIDE.md

 >
 > - This is the source from which all the other languages are translated from
 > - Edits to the other files should be made on activist's [public localization project on Weblate](https://hosted.weblate.org/projects/activist/activist)
-> - Please alphabetize the keys, with your code editor likely having built in functionality for this
-> - Do not put the dictionary into different levels!
+> - Do not put the JSON dictionaries into different levels!
-> - The purpose of one flat dictionary is so that we can search for the key in the codebase and easily find its uses and where it's defined
+> - The purpose of the flat dictionaries is so that we can search for the key in the codebase and easily find its uses and where it's defined
 > - Do not include periods in aria-labels (screen reader user will configure their own preferences for a hard stop)
-> - Put the aria label as the last attribute on any given element so it's easy to see if it's missing (`aria-label` for as an HTML attribute and `ariaLabel` as a prop)

-Localization keys should be defined based on their component or page within the platform and the content that they refer to (`CONTENT_REFERENCE` below).
+Localization keys should be defined based on the file in which they're used within the platform and the content that they refer to (`CONTENT_REFERENCE` below).
 Please use the following rules as a guide if you find yourself needing to create new localization keys:

-- Separate directories and references by `.` and CamelCase file name words by `_` in keys
+- Separate directories and references by `.` and PascalCase/camelCase file name components by `_` in keys
   - Ex: `"components.search_bar.CONTENT_REFERENCE"` for the `SearchBar` component
-- If the localization key is being passed to a component prop, include it in the content reference
-  - Ex: `"components.shield_topic.topic.CONTENT_REFERENCE"` for passing a localized `topic` prop to the `ShieldTopic` component
-    - `"CONTENT_REFERENCE"` in this case would be a reference to the name of a topic like `"environment"`
 - Even though Nuxt allows for us to nest components in directories, avoid repetition in the directory path used to define the localization key
-  - Ex: if you're defining a key within `DropdownCreate`:
+  - Ex: If you're defining a key within `CardAbout`:
-    - ✅ `"components.dropdown_create.CONTENT_REFERENCE"`
+    - ✅ `"components.card_about.CONTENT_REFERENCE"`
-    - ❌ `"components.dropdown.dropdown_create.CONTENT_REFERENCE"`
+    - ❌ `"components.card.card_about.CONTENT_REFERENCE"`
-- Define keys based on the lowest level component or other entity in which they're used
+- Define keys based on the lowest level file in which they're used
-  - Ex: you're working on the about page for organizations and there's a `BtnAction` that's getting a localization key:
+- Use `_global` to indicate that a key is used in multiple places in a given directory
+  - Ex: You're creating a key that's used by multiple cards:
-    - ✅ `"components.btn_action.CONTENT_REFERENCE"`
+    - ✅ `"components.card._global.CONTENT_REFERENCE"`
-    - ❌ `"pages.organizations.id.about.CONTENT_REFERENCE"`
+    - ❌ `"components.card.INDIVIDUAL_COMPONENT.CONTENT_REFERENCE"`
-  - The reason for this is we want to make sure that we can reuse keys wherever we can
-    - In the above example, if we defined the key based on its location on the organization about page when it's a `BtnAction` with a text like `"Support"`, then we'd need to create a different version of this key for each occurrence of the button depending on the location
-    - With the system detailed above, we have the `components.btn_action.label.support` key that we can use anywhere that we have a support button ✨
 - Please end all aria-label keys with `_alt_text` so the localization team knows that they're for screen readers
 - If you need a capitalized and lower case version of a word, signify the lower case version with `_lower` at the end of the key
 - For pages with long texts please follow the below naming criteria:
-  - `"header"`: the main header (h1) of the given page
+  - `"header"`: The main header (h1) of the given page
-  - `"section_#"`: a section that iterates by one with every header and subheader
+  - `"section_#"`: A section that iterates by one with every header and subheader
-  - `"section_#_#"`: a subsection, with other `#_#` patterns also being possible (see below)
+  - `"section_#_#"`: A subsection, with other `#_#` patterns also being possible (see below)
-  - `"section_#_subheader"`: marks the start of a new section (h2 and beyond)
+  - `"section_#_subheader"`: Marks the start of a new section (h2 and beyond)
-  - `"section_#_paragraph_#"`: a paragraph with one or more sentences
+  - `"section_#_paragraph_#"`: A paragraph with one or more sentences
-  - `"section_#_paragraph_#_#"`: a paragraph with separate parts to insert things like links
+  - `"section_#_paragraph_#_#"`: A paragraph with separate parts to insert things like links
-  - `"section_#_list_#_item_#"`: an item in a list
+  - `"section_#_list_#_item_#"`: An item in a list
-  - `"section_#_list_#_item_#_#"`: a subitem of the given item
+  - `"section_#_list_#_item_#_#"`: A subitem of the given item
-- If you're creating a value that already exists, move it and the original to a `_global` sub name at the lowest shared name in `en-US.json`
 - If there are different uses of the same value in one file, then alphabetically combine the final keys with dashes (ex: `header_title`)
+- Please alphabetize the keys, with your code editor likely having built in functionality for this
 - Please always assign the full key as a string to assure that i18n content checks can pick up if the key has been used
   - Eg: `section_1_2` and not `section_{var_number}_2`
   - This makes sure that content writers and the i18n team are only working with language that's actively in use

-The activist team is happy to help if there's any confusion with the above rules!
-Feel free to ask in the issue you're working on or even check once a PR is made and we'll make sure that conventions are being followed.
+> [!NOTE]
+> The activist community also maintains the [i18n-check project](https://github.com/activist-org/i18n-check-action?tab=readme-ov-file#contentions) that enforces all of the above in pull requests.
+Do your best and we'll help you out during the PR process!
+You can also join us in the [localization room on Matrix](https://matrix.to/#/!DzbdYyfhjinQBWXgQe:matrix.org?via=matrix.org) if you have questions :)

 <a id="images-icons"></a>